How herpes viruses can affect your mouth (with helpful pictures)

 How is oral herpes infection treated?

-• Antiviral medication: Antiviral medications can reduce the severity and duration of outbreaks by suppressing the herpes virus.
-This allows the body to heal more quickly.
+• Antiviral medication: Antiviral medications can reduce the severity and duration of outbreaks by slowing down the virus.
+This helps the body to heal more quickly.

-• Painkillers: Over-the-counter pain relievers like acetaminophen or ibuprofen manage pain and inflammation during the infection, providing temporary relief.
+• Painkillers: Over-the-counter painkillers like acetaminophen or ibuprofen can be effective for providing temporary relief.

-• Avoid direct contact with oral herpes sores or lesions.
-Also, do not share items like utensils, cups, or lip balm with someone who has an active outbreak.
+• Don’t share personal items like toothbrushes, cups, or lip balm, especially with someone who has an active outbreak.

-• If you have an active herpes infection, avoid intimate contact with other people to avoid spreading the virus.
+• Likewise, if you have an active herpes infection, avoid close contact with others to prevent spreading the virus.